 The chief administrative officer of the college is the President.
-The President is responsible for the operation of the community college with respect to its educational program, its faculty and student personnel programs, and the use of its facility.
-The following are members of the president's cabinet: Vice President for Administrative Services, Vice President for Teaching & Learning, Vice President for Student Services, Director of Workforce Development, Director of Marketing and Communication, Executive Director of Institutional Advancement, Executive Director for Technology Services, Director of Human Resources, Director of Institutional Grants, Teaching and Learning Director/Dean, President of SCCHEA, President of SCCESA, Enrollment Coordinator, Keokuk Campus Faculty Representative, Keokuk Campus Support Staff Representative and Executive Assistant to the President/Board Secretary.
+The President is responsible for the operation of the community college with respect to its educational programs, its faculty and student personnel programs, and the use of its facility.
+The following are members of the President's cabinet: Vice President for Administrative Services, Vice President for Academic Affairs, Vice President for Student Services, Director of Workforce Development, Director of Marketing and Communication, Executive Director of Institutional Advancement, Executive Director for Technology Services, Director of Human Resources, Director of Accreditation, Assessment and Articulation, Academic Affairs/Dean, Dean of Keokuk Campus/Transitional Studies, President of SCCHEA, President of SCCESA, Enrollment Coordinator, Keokuk Campus Faculty Representative, Keokuk Campus Support Staff Representative and Executive Assistant to the President/Board Secretary.